 In this audio slideshow, part of a photo essay project in the New Yorker, photographer Matt Black captures powerful images from the thirsty Central Valley, California’s breadbasket, and the farmers struggling to keep their crops alive.
 The excellent infographics below that, by Alex Park and Julia Lurie of Mother Jones (and re-posted with permission), give a glimpse of just how much agriculture is produced here and the amount of water required to grow it.

 If you live in California, snowpack is a pretty crucial part of your existence.

 That’s because about a third of the state’s water supply comes from snow that accumulates in the mountains, mostly during the winter months.
 In fact, California receives roughly half of its entire year’s water supply between December and February alone.
 Continue reading

-This is not a good time for umbrella merchants in California.
+This is not a good time for California’s umbrella industry.

 2013 was one of the driest years on record in the state.
 And January – usually among the wettest months — has failed to provide any relief.
 With the precipitous drop in reservoir levels, Gov. Jerry Brown recently declared a statewide drought emergency, calling this “perhaps the worst drought California has ever seen since records began being kept about 100 years ago,”